StarFallenJax/j-utilities/README.md

 # j-utilities
-### a discord utility bot used for the group chat
+### a discord utility bot used for a group chat

 features:
-> gif auto-deletion for users with a certain role (cough cough blueghost)
+> gif auto-deletion for users with a certain role
 > configuration and logging